Bruce Hensal's business card used to read, "My mornings are your afternoons."

-"He's been on fire for the Lord since he started working at Campus Crusade for Christ," she explains.
+"He's been on fire for the Lord since he started working at Cru," she explains.
 "I prayed that the Lord would get him back in the Word, and now he's working with the book of Luke 40 hours a week!"

 In his free time, Bruce works on two advisory committees at Valencia Community College.
 The 59-year-old loves to interact with college-age kids, and they respect his long and varied career.